Canoeing The Little Missinaibi River: Day 1 – from Healey Bay to Ramhill Lake

 I had been concerned enough about the possibility of bear encounters in an area famous for its bear population that, for the first time in thirty years, we were setting off with bear spray – one can for each of us!
 [Spoiler!
 We did see two bears over the nine days; they wanted nothing to do with us and disappeared into the bush on seeing us.]

-A leisurely half-hour paddle to warm up, and then we were faced our first unknown – the passage from the southern section of Little Island Lake to the top of the lake.
+A leisurely half-hour paddle to warm up, and then we faced our first unknown – the passage from the southern section of Little Island Lake to the top of the lake.
 We found a reedy shallow passage and spent fifteen minutes lining and walking and dragging the canoe to some water we could dip our paddles in.
 The map and images below show the terrain.

 looking at the trip’s first question mark – the narrow channel at the north end of Little Island Lake